iCliniq Logo

 • The medication is taken approximately at the same time every day.

-• The drug is to be taken at least six hours prior or ten hours after if the individual is on antacids or H2 blocker medicine.
+• The drug is to be taken at least 6 hours before or 10 hours after if the individual is on antacids or H2 blocker medicine.

 • Dacomitinib should not be stopped or discontinued unless and until the physician recommends it.

-What Should Be Avoided During the Treatment With the Drug Dacomitinib?
+What Should Be Avoided During Treatment With the Drug Dacomitinib?

-• It is better to minimize sunlight exposure.
+• It is better to minimize exposure to sunlight.
 Exposure to the sun can cause various skin reactions.
-The use of moisturizers can be done to eradicate this.
+Moisturizers can be used to eradicate this.

 Things to Inform the Doctor Before Taking Dacomitinib

-• Presence of frequent diarrhea, and a history of lung or breathing problems, pregnancy planning should be informed the physician.
+• In the presence of frequent diarrhea and a history of lung or breathing problems, pregnancy planning should be discussed with the physician.

-• It is important for a female who is the potential to become pregnant to use effective contraception during treatment for 17 days after the last dose of the drug Dacomitinib.
+• It is important for a female who has the potential to become pregnant to use effective contraception during treatment for 17 days after the last dose of Dacomitinib.

 • It is advised not to breastfeed during the treatment as there is a high risk of passage of the contents to the infant.
-Hence individuals planning to breastfeed or breastfeeding should be made known to the physician.
+Hence, individuals planning to breastfeed or breastfeeding should be made aware of their physician.

-• Health care providers must be told of all the medicines along with herbal or vitamin supplements as there are chances of causing side effects.
+• Health care providers must be informed of all the medicines, along with herbal or vitamin supplements, as there is a risk of side effects.

 What Should Be Done if a Dose Is Missed?

-Upon missing a dose, do not take the missed dose, as it can lead to the addition of an extra dose and toxicity.
+If you miss a dose, do not take an extra one, as it can lead to toxicity.

 How to Store the Drug Dacomitinib?

-The drug Dacomitinib can be stored at 20 degrees centigrade to 25 degrees centigrade.
-It is kept out of the reach of children like all other medicines.
+Dacomitinib can be stored at 20 to 25 degrees Celsius.
+It is kept out of reach of children, as with all other medicines.

 Avoid Self-Medication:

-The medication can be used for other purposes also.
-Do not use the drug Dacomitinib for a condition that is not prescribed.
-It is not right to advise other individuals to take the drug Dacomitinib if they show similar symptoms, as it can harm them.
+The medication can also be used for other purposes.
+Do not use Dacomitinib for a condition that is not prescribed.
+It is not right to advise other individuals to take Dacomitinib if they show similar symptoms, as it can harm them.

 For Doctors